whoiscc/riog-project/README.markdown

   and runtime makes it easier to support more games and more platforms.
 * **portable**: reference implementation should contain *almost* no platform-dependent code.
-So that, the implementation could be generally referenced or forked by many usages, even the ones not using JavaScript or targeting web platform.
+So that, the implementation could be generally referenced or forked by many usages, even the ones not using JavaScript or the ones not targeting web platform.
+  - The *portable* here is only in the sense of clean code (e.g. no conditional branches based on platform detection), which is not related to actually run the code in different clients.
+See *runnable* and *vanilla* below.
+* **proof-of-concept runnable**: each game should be functional if the executing environment could fulfill certain requirement, and it's fine if the game cannot run in other cases and is disabled.
+The goal here is to proved that the implementation is not pseudocode, and no more.
 * **vanilla**: no transpiler and packager should be introduced.
 Any unnecessary dependence will be minimally reimplemented, and the others (such as Konva) will be loaded from CDN.
 This helps a minimal development footprint.
-Intentionally it will hurt performance and portability (this is not the same as the portable above), so that no further effort will be wasted on making this implement production-ready - it is never for that.
+Intentionally it will hurt performance and portability, so that no further effort will be wasted on making this implementation production-ready &mdash; the project is never for that.
-* **best-effort immutable**: the implementation should contain no global variable, should use as few mutable states as possible, and constrain the accessing to mutable states to only unavoidable places.
+* **best-effort immutable**: the implementation should contain no global variable, should use as few mutable states as possible, and constrain the accessing to mutable states to only unavoidable occurrences.
 The functions should be *purified* if possible to keep them from mutable states.
-This helps reader to reason about the implementation, and enables the possible that runtime pauses the game (and even save/restore its states) externally, completely transparently to the implementation.
+This helps reader to reason about the implementation, and enables the possible that runtime pauses the game (and even save/restore its states) externally, which is completely transparent regards to the implementation.
 * **tested**: not fully meaningfully and useful for an application (so there will not be many testcases or high coverage rate), but provides a sense of security ^_^

 ## Todo List

+* Design the interface between runtime and game, document it somewhere
+* A working runtime based on Konva
 * Reference implementation, for 2048 at least before anything below applies
 * An *about* page includes the content of this readme
 * Some test, CI and fancy budget for inducing customers